-Be sure you give Fido something extra special and yummy to chew on that he gets only when he's in his crate.
-This can be a raw marrow bone, a pig ear or a hollow toy stuffed with peanut butter, cream cheese or canned dog food (if you worry this might give Fido diarrhea, mix in some kibble or white rice before stuffing the toy).
-If you use the hollow toy, freeze it after stuffing it... this way it'll get hard and keep Fido busy for a longer period of time.
+Be sure you give your puppy something extra-special and yummy to chew on that he gets only when he's in his crate.
+This can be a raw marrow bone, a pig ear or a hollow toy stuffed with peanut butter, cream cheese or canned dog food (if you worry this might give your dog diarrhea, mix in some kibble or white rice before stuffing the toy).
+If you use the hollow toy, freeze it after stuffing it; this way it'll get hard and keep your dog busy for a longer period of time.

 Another easy fix that works with some dogs is covering the crate with a crate cover, blanket or towel.
 Some dogs are overly stimulated and can't settle when they can see everything going on around them.
-Covering the crate helps to prevent Fido from responding to outside stimulation and creates a cozy, secure environment that may calm him and quiet him down.
+Covering the crate helps keep your dog from responding to outside stimulation and creates a cozy, secure environment that may calm him and quiet him down.

-If Fido starts barking whining or crying when he hears noises in the house or outside, it may be helpful to play music or have a fan or white noise machine running near his crate.
+If your dog starts barking, whining or crying when he hears noises in the house or outside, it may be helpful to play music or have a fan or white noise machine running near his crate.
 The sound can relax him and it will mask much of the outside noise that's causing Fido to get worked up.

 If the Easy Stuff Doesn't Work, Time for the Tough Stuff

-If Fido's still making all that noise, it's time to add some correction.
+If your dog's still making all that noise, it's time to add some correction.
 If Fido realizes he doesn't get anything good (attention or freedom) from fussing and he also learns that something bad (correction) happens when he's loud, you'll be able to get him to settle down.
 Dogs (like the rest of us) tend to repeat things that get good results and tend to avoid things that get bad results.
-So, our plan is to first let Fido see that he doesn't get the positive results he wants from barking, and instead gets negative results when he's loud.
+So our plan is to first let your puppy see that he doesn't get the positive results he wants from barking, and instead gets negative results when he's loud.
 Once he quiets down to avoid the correction, he'll learn that being quiet and calm gets positive results, since we'll only be letting him out of the crate when he's being a good boy.

-Please do not just skip ahead to correcting Fido without properly acclimating him to his crate and taking the steps above to try to quiet him down.
+Please don't just skip ahead to correcting your dog without properly acclimating him to his crate and taking the steps above to quiet him down.
 These corrections are intended to be used only after you've tried everything else.
 There are several corrections detailed below.
 If one doesn't work, move on to another.
-If none of them work, contact an experienced, professional dog trainer for help.
+If none of them work, contact an experienced professional dog trainer for help.

-Consider Fido's temperament when deciding how strong to be with the corrections.
+Consider your dog's temperament when deciding how strong to be with the corrections.
 If he's a tough guy, you'll likely need to be pretty firm.
 If he's the more sensitive type, start with a mild correction and gradually try stronger corrections if the mild ones don't work.
-You want to use only as much correction as it takes to get a response from Fido.
+You want to use only as much correction as it takes to get a response from your dog.

-Fido will be more responsive to corrections if you do some obedience training with him.
-Working on commands will help him to understand the concept and context of correction, so you'll have a better chance of getting good results if you do some obedience training along with Fido's housebreaking program.
+Your dog will be more responsive to corrections if you do some obedience training with him.
+Working on commands will help him to understand the concept and context of correction, so you'll have a better chance of getting good results if you do some obedience training along with your dog's housebreaking program.

 We're going to teach Fido the word "quiet" as his command to stop making noise.
 When you do any of the corrections below, you'll begin by saying "quiet!" in a firm voice as you give the correction.
-In the beginning of training, the command and the correction will come at the same time to teach Fido to associate the word and the correction.
-Once he's responding well to the correction, if you find that he still occasionally starts making noise in his crate, you'll say "quiet" first, then follow through with a correction only if Fido doesn't stop making noise when you give the command.
-This way, he learns that he can avoid correction completely by responding appropriately to the word "quiet".
+In the beginning of training, the command and the correction will come at the same time to teach your dog to associate the word with the correction.
+Once he's responding well to the correction, if you find that he still occasionally starts making noise in his crate, you'll say "quiet" first, then follow through with a correction only if your dog doesn't stop making noise when you give the command.
+This way, he learns that he can avoid correction completely by responding appropriately to the word "quiet."

 Earning His Freedom

-Letting Fido out of his crate at the right time is a critical part of this training.
-You should never let him out when he's being bratty, of course.
+Letting your dog out of his crate at the right time is a critical part of this training.
+Never let him out when he's being bratty, of course.
 We want to reward him for being quiet for increasingly longer periods of time.
-At first, you'll let Fido out of his crate if he's quiet for 10 seconds, then gradually wait longer and longer until you can leave him in the crate for extended periods with no fussing.
+At first, you'll let your puppy out of his crate if he's quiet for 10 seconds, then gradually wait longer and longer until you can leave him in the crate for extended periods with no fussing.

-A shake can or "penny can" is used to make a loud, unpleasant sound when Fido is doing something he shouldn't.
-It is very effective for most dogs, though some may not be effected by it, especially hunting breeds that have been bred to not be gun-shy.
+A shake can or a Pet Corrector Spray can be used to make a loud, unpleasant sound when your puppy is doing something he shouldn't.
+This type of correction is very effective for most dogs, though some may not be affected by it, especially hunting breeds that have been bred to not be gunshy.
 You can buy a shake can or easily make your own by emptying a soda can, rinsing it out, putting in 15 pennies and putting a piece of tape over the hole on the top of the can.
 The Pet Corrector can be purchased online or at your local pet store.

-When Fido starts fussing, shake the penny can firmly (or spray the Pet Corrector) and use the "quiet" command as detailed above.
-Fido should respond by quieting down, even if only for a couple of seconds at first.
-You'll most likely need to repeat the correction several times... just because you do it once and he resumes barking doesn't mean it isn't working.
+When your dog starts fussing, shake the penny can firmly (or spray the Pet Corrector) and use the "quiet" command as detailed above.
+Your dog should respond by quieting down, even if only for a couple of seconds at first.
+You'll most likely need to repeat the correction several times; just because you do it once and he resumes barking doesn't mean it isn't working.

-If you're using the shake can correction and don't see any response at all from Fido or if he's still being noisy in the crate after a few practice sessions, you can make the shake can correction stronger by banging the can against the crate.
-If you still see no results, you should try another form of correction.
+If you're using the shake can correction and don't see any response at all from your puppy or if he's still being noisy in the crate after a few practice sessions, you can make the correction stronger by banging the can against the crate.
+If you still see no results, try another form of correction.

-A couple of things to consider if you're training Fido using the shake can.
-We don't want him to learn to be fearful of loud noises, so be sure that you're socializing Fido and taking him out in the world to get used to traffic noise, construction noise, etc.
+A couple of things to consider if you're training your dog using the shake can or Pet Corrector.
+We don't want him to learn to be fearful of loud noises, so be sure that you're socializing your dog and taking him out in the world to get used to traffic noise, construction noise, etc.

-If the shake can is effective for teaching Fido not to bark, it can be tempting to start shaking it at him anytime he does anything you don't like.
-This isn't a great idea, since the can will lose its effect if it's overused and the can isn't the right correction for all innapropriate dog behaviors.
-You should consult with a dog trainer before using the shake can for other behaviors.
+If the shake can or Pet Corrector is effective for teaching your dog not to bark, it can be tempting to start using it anytime he does anything you don't like.
+This isn't a great idea, since the correction will lose its effect if it's overused and this isn't the right correction for all inappropriate dog behaviors.
+Consult with a dog trainer before using these corrections for other behaviors.

-This is a very effective correction for small dogs or puppies that are in small crates that are light enough to lift.
-When Fido starts fussing, lift his crate off the ground and give it a little shake, using the "quiet" command as detailed above.
-This works best if Fido doesn't see you doing it, so do it from the back side of the crate or with a crate cover, towel or blanket over the crate.
+This is a very effective correction for small dogs or puppies who are in small crates that are light enough to lift.
+When your dog starts fussing, lift his crate off the ground and give it a little shake, using the "quiet" command as detailed above.
+This works best if your dog doesn't see you doing it, so do it from the back side of the crate or with a crate cover, towel or blanket over the crate.

 You'll probably need to repeat this correction several times before seeing consistent results.
 If you don't see results, try another correction method.

-This one has some downsides, but, for some dogs, it's a very effective correction.
-Take a regular household spray bottle (one that hasn't had cleaning products or strong chemicals in it) and fill it with water.
-When Fido starts fussing, spray water in his face, using the "quiet" command as detailed above.
+This one has a downside but, for some dogs, it's a very effective correction.
+Take a regular household spray bottle (one that hasn't had cleaning supplies or strong chemicals in it) and fill it with water.
+When your dog starts fussing, spray water in his face, using the "quiet" command as detailed above.

-Some dogs love water and will think this is great... if Fido's that kind of guy, discontinue using this correction.
+Some dogs love water and will think this is great; if your dog's that kind of guy, discontinue using this correction.
 If he seems responsive to the correction, it may take a few sessions to see consistent results, so don't get discouraged if he's not perfect after your first session.

 The downside to this command is that Fido might end up a sopping wet mess, so consider whether or not that's going to be a problem for you before trying this correction.

-Please do not add anything to the water to try to make the correction more effective.
-People often recommend adding lemon juice or peppermint or citronella oil to the water to enhance the correction, but these can get in Fido's eyes and cause him a lot of discomfort.
+Please don't add anything to the water to try to make the correction more effective.
+People often recommend adding lemon juice or peppermint or citronella oil to the water to enhance the correction, but these can get in your dog's eyes and cause him a lot of discomfort.
 If water alone doesn't do the trick, try another correction.

 This correction is to be used only for dogs who have had some obedience training and have had experience with leash corrections.
-Put Fido's leash and collar on him before putting him into his crate.
-Thread his leash through the wire mesh panel of Fido's crate, preferably on the top of the crate if you're using a wire crate or on the front end of the side panel if you're using a plastic crate.
-When Fido starts fussing, give a quick, sharp pull on his leash, using the "quiet" command as outlined above.
+Put your dog's leash and collar on him before putting him into his crate.
+Thread his leash through the wire mesh panel of his crate, preferably on the top of the crate if you're using a wire crate or on the front end of the side panel if you're using a plastic crate.
+When your dog starts fussing, give a quick, sharp pull on his leash, using the "quiet" command as outlined above.

 As with the other corrections, expect to have to do multiple practice sessions before getting reliable results.
 If this method doesn't work, try one of the other methods.

-SAFETY NOTE: DO NOT leave Fido unattended in his crate with the leash and collar for any period of time.
+SAFETY NOTE: DO NOT leave your dog unattended in his crate with the leash and collar for any period of time.
 This is not safe and could lead to serious injury or death.

-Now that you've been correcting Fido, you might find yourself in a situation where he's being a lot quieter, but he's still making a little bit of noise.
+Now that you've been correcting your dog, you might find yourself in a situation where he's being a lot quieter, but he's still making a little bit of noise.
 Many dogs go from hooting and hollering to quietly whining after they've been corrected for making all that noise.
-Don't correct Fido any further if he's substantially decreased his volume.
+Don't correct your puppy any further if he's substantially decreased his volume.

 If the whining turns into barking or howling, of course, you can go back to correcting him to settle him down.